 Do Mystery Snails Eat Each Other?

-Have you heard that there are some snails that do feed on other snails, and you may be interested to know if Mystery snail is among?.
+Have you heard that there are some snails that do feed on other snails, you may be interested to know if the Mystery snail is among them?.

 As you might have known, snails are not aggressive, especially mystery snails.

 Although they are bigger than most snails, they neither kill nor eat others because they don’t have the ability to.

 They don’t have the organs to harm, even to think of killing another snail.

 Only assassin snails have such organs, and they use them to kill any type of snail they meet, including mystery snails, although big, but vulnerable to assassin snails.

 How do Mystery Snails Fight?